What is Stellar Lumens (XLM)?

 Tokenization of Real-World Assets

-In 2025, the SDF set a target of $3 billion in tokenized real-world assets (RWAs) on-chain, up from about $290 million at the end of 2024.
+in 2025, the SDF set a target of $3 billion in tokenized real-world assets (RWAs) on-chain, up from about $290 million at the end of 2024.
 These assets include stablecoins like USDC and other fiat-backed tokens issued by partners such as Circle, Franklin Templeton, and WisdomTree.
 Tokenization on Stellar enables faster settlement, global accessibility, and lower infrastructure costs.

 Institutional and Enterprise Adoption